 Lucky me, I was packing up some summer items before we set off, so I had the foresight to bring a picnic blanket and mugs.
 Hot chocolate is always a good idea when you’re hiking in autumn (or anytime, really) as the wind can get chilly.
 Since I forgot to bring snacks people besides me will eat, it was an excellent energy booster.

 All too soon we hit Rock Isle Lake, which is a signal you’re almost done.
-From there, it’s a quick 1.8 km walk back to the Village with a slight incline for all of 10-15 minutes.
+From Rock Isle Lake, it’s a quick 1.8 km walk back to the Village with a slight incline for all of 10-15 minutes.
 I would’ve loved to stop for a glass of wine afterwards, but as usual, we were in a rush.
 Down the gondola and away we went, but not before a pitstop for some baked goods at Cliffside Lodge.
 Despite not lingering, I feel pretty virtuous I got this hike in before the end of season.
 And if I’m being honest, I feel somewhat magnanimous I’m sharing this secret larch location with y’all.
 But that’s what friends are for, right?
 For another epic hike, check out the Crypt Lake hike in Waterton National Park.

 Where’s your favourite spot for fall hiking?